ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 <p align="center"><img src="./assets/reject.gif" width="80%" /></p>

-5. You can label the rule as "best practice"
+5. You can label the rule as "best practice".
+Best practice represents an API usage instance that is recommended, but not imposed.

 <p align="center"><img src="./assets/best.gif" width="80%" /></p>